The Orientation Program is required for all residents. Mailings sent at the beginning of April will have additional information.

 VCUHS offers our employees the Employer Assisted Housing Program (EAHP), which provides home buying education, from pre-purchase through post-purchase.
 Together with the Virginia Housing Development Authority (VHDA), EAHP also includes quarterly 6-hour classes including information about budgeting, credit and credit issues, working with realtors, the role of the lender, home inspections and loan closings.
 Financial Fitness Plus!, asset-building workshops, address banking services, budgeting, saving and credit management.
 Additionally, VCUHS employees can take advantage of our university-facilitated relationship with Housing Opportunities Made Equal (HOME) which provides a wide range of home buying consultative services to individuals and their families in the Richmond area, including foreclosure prevention and intervention.

 The VCUHS Medical Staff Impairment Policy defines the policy and procedure for addressing potential impairment among physicians, dentists and other practitioner medical staff.
+This policy can be found in the VCU Health intranet.

 All housestaff are recognized as members of the Hospital Professional Staff.
 As such they are expected to know Hospital Policies including but not limited to: Patient Confidentiality, Sexual Harassment, Drug Testing for Cause, Guest Relations, Informed Consent, Risk Management and Advance Directives.
 Housestaff must respect patient confidentiality at all times and in all locations.
 Housestaff should be familiar with the Hospital Guest Relations program.
 All Housestaff are expected to participate in hospital wide education programs as requested.